 John Lock summarized the inalienable human rights into four: Life, Health, Liberty and Possession.
 In his famous “Two Treatises of Government” published in October 1689 with a 1690 date on the title page Lock stated that "no one ought to harm another in his life, health, liberty, or possessions."
 He incorporated “Reason”, the fifth objective of Islamic Shari’ah, as the fundamental source of all his religious, political and scientific thinking.
 Many historians such a J. R. Pole in “The Pursuit of Equality in America History” has shown that Thomas Jefferson took Lock’s tally of inalienable rights and summarized them further into three: Life, Liberty and the Pursuit of Happiness.
 Jefferson argued that liberty, health and property in themselves are not the guarantees of happiness.
 One has to make proper choices to attain true happiness.
 Therefore he maintained that the pursuit of happiness rather than just property or family is the inalienable human right.

 Therefore, the American dream “Life, Liberty and the Pursuit of Happiness” is a summarized version of the five objectives of Islamic Shari’ah highlighted by Ibn Tufail and incorporated by John Lock in his Treatises.
-There is no inherent conflict between the American dream and principles of the Islamic Shari’ah.
-The Americans need not to fear Islam or Islamic Shari’ah and Muslims should not hate, despise or doubt the American dream.
+There is no inherent conflict between the American dream and the moral principles of Islamic faith, the so called Muhammadan Christianity.
+The Americans need not to fear Islam and Muslims should not hate, despise or doubt the American dream.
 In its purest sense it is nothing but a reflection of their philosophical ideals and a manifestation of their lost legacy.